marionettejs/backbone.marionette/docs/marionette.itemview.md

 new MyView().render();
 ```

-.. or a function taking a single argument - the object returned by [ItemView.serializeData](#itemview-serializedata):
+.. or a function taking a single argument: the object returned by [ItemView.serializeData](#itemview-serializedata):

 ```js
 my_template_html = '<div><%= args.name %></div>'